-As a chamber musician, Misuzu Tanaka performed extensively with the Garth Newel Piano Quartet at the Garth Newel Music Center where she was resident pianist and Co-Artistic Director.
-During her time there, she collaborated with prominent artists including James Dunham (Cleveland Quartet), Robert Merfeld, Richard Faria, Kelly Hall-Tompkins, and members of the National Symphony Orchestra.
-During this time she was also involved in being a mentor and coach to pianists from Governor’s schools in Virginia and college-level chamber music groups through the student fellowship program.
+As a chamber musician, Ms. Tanaka performed extensively with the Garth Newel Piano Quartet at the Garth Newel Music Center where she was Resident Pianist and Co-Artistic Director.
+During her time there, she collaborated with prominent artists including James Dunham (Cleveland Quartet), Robert Merfeld, Richard Faria, and members of the National Symphony Orchestra.
+During this time she was also involved in being a mentor and coach to pianists from Governor’s schools in Virginia and to college-level chamber music groups through the Young Artists Fellowship Program.

 Misuzu Tanaka was invited to prestigious summer music festivals in the United States and Czech Republic such as Bowdoin International Music Festival, Prague International Piano Masterclasses, and International Music Academy in Pilsen where she studied with famed Czech pianist Ivan Moravec.